alex-ren/learn_typesafe_reactive/modern-web-template/Readme.txt

 Create EC2 instance.
 The instance is called server in the following document.
 1. AMI used: Ubuntu Server 14.04 LTS (HVM), SSD Volume Type - ami-3d50120d

-2. Logging:
-Refer to ~/workspace/aws for further information.

 # ********* ********* ********* ********* #
 Please refer to document from AWS for details about login onto the server.

 Server Configuration :